andrewmgrossman/expro-ios/README.md

-# Devialet iPhone App Source
+# ExPro: A modern iOS controller app for Devialet Expert Pro amplifiers

-This folder contains a native iOS implementation for controlling Devialet Expert Pro amplifiers with direct UDP networking.
+This project provides a native iOS implementation for controlling Devialet Expert Pro amplifiers with direct UDP networking.

-## What is implemented

-- `Sources/DevialetCore/`: protocol, transport, controller, safety policy, shared models
-- `Tests/DevialetCoreTests/`: fixture-based protocol tests and parity checks
-- `DevialetExpertControlApp/`: SwiftUI app source (main screen, diagnostics, app state store, `Info.plist`)

 ## Feature coverage